gabrielweyer/nuggets/README.md

 - [Security][security-guidelines] - it doesn't matter until it does
 - [The way we work][the-way-we-work] - agree as a team on the importance of each task
 - [SQL conventions][sql-conventions] - readable `SQL`
+- Azure
   - [Azure naming conventions][azure-naming-conventions] - consistent Azure resources name
+  - [Azure role assignment][azure-role-assignment] - hardcode assignment name for easier troubleshooting

 ## ASP.NET Core and Angular cookbook